agenium-scale/nsimd/README.md

 should work as long as they support the targeted SIMD extension.
 For instance, NSIMD can compile SSE 4.2 code with MSVC 2010.

-# Contributors

-We'd like to thank the following people for their participation to NSIMD.

-- @alankelly (support of Arm NEON and Aarch64)

 # Build the library

 ## CMake